-The Company is also taking measures to manage its cash resources at a time when liquidity is constrained due to the significant and broad economic challenges caused by the COVID-19 pandemic.
+The Company also implemented measures to manage its cash resources at a time when liquidity was constrained due to the significant and broad economic challenges caused by the COVID-19 pandemic.
 On May 28, 2020, following a strategic and operational review of its business, the Company announced a series of changes designed to optimize its organization structure, streamline operations, and preserve and maximize cash-on-hand.
-These changes include: a material reduction in the Company's operating cash outflows, including a reduction in headcount, directors' compensation, marketing expenses, and general corporate expenses of a targeted minimum of 35% from the Company's fiscal year 2020 operating cash outflows on a normalized basis; a focus on generating positive cash flow from operations for fiscal year 2021; and a focus on maximizing returns on existing assets.
-There is no assurance that the Company will meet the expense-reduction targets outlined in the announcement.
+These changes included: a material reduction in the Company's operating cash outflows (including a reduction in headcount, directors' compensation, marketing expenses, and general corporate expenses) of a targeted minimum of 35% from the Company's fiscal year 2020 operating cash outflows on a normalized basis; a focus on generating positive cash flow from operations for fiscal year 2021; and a focus on maximizing returns on existing assets.
+The Company achieved the targeted reduction in operating cash outflows on a normalized basis for fiscal year 2021.

-COVID-19 has had an impact on the business of the Company and its Investees and the financial prospects of certain Investees have been negatively impacted by the pandemic.
-For example, the business operations of Canapar, a former Investee that is located in Italy (a jurisdiction that was severely impacted by COVID-19) and that the Company divested on December 30, 2020, were shut down for several months.
-Other Investees, such as Greenhouse Juice and High Beauty, are dependent upon a functioning retail distribution landscape, which has been significantly impacted in both Canada and the U.S. by social distancing measures, closures, and lockdowns.
-Furthermore, COVID-19 initially slowed the roll-out of additional brick-and-mortar retail locations in Ontario, Canada's most populous province, and it is possible that because of this slowdown, growth of the Canadian cannabis market could come under further pressure, which may directly impact the Company's Canadian licensed Investees, such as Agripharm, PharmHouse, and Radicle.
+COVID-19 has had an impact on the business of the Company and its Investees, and the financial prospects of certain Investees have been negatively impacted by the pandemic.
+For example, certain Investees, such as Greenhouse Juice and High Beauty, are dependent upon a functioning retail distribution landscape, which has been significantly impacted in both Canada and the U.S. by social distancing measures, closures, and lockdowns.
+Furthermore, COVID-19 initially slowed the roll-out of additional brick-and-mortar retail locations in Ontario, Canada's most populous province, and it is possible that because of this slowdown, growth of the Canadian cannabis market could come under further pressure, which may directly impact the Company's Canadian licensed Investees, such as Agripharm and Radicle (as defined herein).

-Going forward, the Company expects to continue to experience some short to medium-term negative impacts from the COVID-19 pandemic, including continued supply and staff shortages for certain Investees, a reduction in demand for certain Investees' products and services, mandated social distancing and quarantines, impacts of declared states of emergency, public health emergencies and similar declarations, increased governmental regulations, capital markets volatility, a reduction in available financing for the Company and the Investees and an elevated cost of capital.
+Going forward, the Company expects to continue to experience some short to medium-term negative impacts from the COVID-19 pandemic, including continued supply and staff shortages for certain Investees, a reduction in demand for certain Investees' products and services, mandated social distancing and quarantines, impacts of declared states of emergency, public health emergencies and similar declarations, increased governmental regulations, capital markets volatility, a reduction in available financing for the Company and the Investees, and an elevated cost of capital.
 As a result of the outbreak of the COVID-19 pandemic, regulatory developments, challenges affecting certain companies in the cannabis industry, and other general economic factors that may have an adverse impact on certain Investees, the contracts of certain Investees, including contracts with the Company, may be renegotiated or terminated.